Ernst Buchner (curator)

 Ernst Buchner (20 March 1892 – 3 June 1962) was a German museum administrator, art historian and Nazi party member.
 A native of Munich, he was director of the Bavarian State Painting Collections, a position in German arts administration second only to the head of the Berlin museum network.
 He joined the Nazi Party in 1933, played a role in seizing Jewish art, and was eventually responsible for safeguarding German collections and Nazi Plunder from the threat of destruction in war.
 He largely rehabilitated his career after his post-war denazification trial.

 Early life

-The son of a painter, Georg Buchner, Ernst Buchner attended Ludwig Maximilian University in Munich to study art history until war broke out in 1914.
+The son of a painter, Georg Buchner, Ernst Buchner attended the Ludwig-Maximilians-Universität München (LMU) in Munich to study art history until war broke out in 1914.
 He volunteered for an artillery unit and spent four years in the military, earning two Iron Crosses and other awards.
-In 1919 he returned to the university, becoming a student of the art historian Heinrich Wölfflin.
+In 1919, he returned to the university, becoming a student of the art historian Heinrich Wölfflin.
 He finished his dissertation on Jan Polack in three years and was an expert in Bavarian art.
 Aspiring to a prominent career and astute at developing patronage connections in arts administration, he began as an intern at Bavarian State Painting Collections (the Bayerische Staatsgemäldesammlungen abbreviated as BSGS) in 1921 and held junior positions for the next few years at Munich museums, becoming curator at the BSGS in 1926, and then director of the Wallraf-Richartz Museum in 1928.